 Its online platform gives you an easy way to produce your own graphic designs.

-The main areas we see people using it are for social media posts and presentations.
+The main areas we see people using it are for presentations and social media posts.

-People with little graphic design knowledge can easily adjust these to make them fit their needs.
+People with little graphic design knowledge can easily adjust these to fit their needs.

 So, for example, it only took us a few minutes to create these mock-up designs you can see here.

 The left hand design would probably be a social media post. (adding the right message, obviously).